 Reefs are fragile natural habitats, and one way to help preserve these undersea wonderlands is by trying to use reef friendly and biodegradable sunscreens while snorkeling.
 Many of the more well-known sunscreen brands contain chemicals that can harm corals, to the extent that in many parts of the world you’re no longer allowed in the water to snorkel unless you’re wearing a biodegradable, reef-friendly sunscreen.
 It stands to reason that if these chemicals are bad for the environment, they are also bad for your skin.
 Look on any sunscreen label for the chemicals you should avoid: parabens, benzophenones like avobenzone and oxybenzone, and various camphor derivatives.
 Today’s new natural sunscreens, also called physical sunscreens, don’t leave you as pasty white as their predecessors.
 Some good products include Mexitan’s Coral Safe/Tropical Sands, Badger and Soleo Organics.

 Sunscreen for snorkeling

-For responsible snorkelers and ocean lovers, when buying a sun lotion it is important that it is safe for the reefs and biodegradable.
+For responsible snorkelers and ocean lovers, to avoid sun exposure.
+When buying a sun lotion it is important that it is safe for the reefs and biodegradable.
 Our advice is to use a full-body rash guard as the main protection so that you can minimize or even skip using sun lotion.
 Never buy sun care products that contain dangerous ingredients like Oxybenzone and octinoxate.
-Mineral sunscreen with non-nano Zinc-Oxide and/or Titanium-dioxide are safe to use like the ThinkBaby Safe sunscreen or Raw Elements Natural Sunscreen products.
+Mineral sunscreen with non-nano Zinc-Oxide and/or Titanium-dioxide are safe to use like when you apply sunscreen, the ThinkBaby Safe sunscreen or Raw Elements Natural Sunscreen products.
 For more information in this topic and to know how mineral sunscreen works, read our detailed ocean safe sunscreen post!